Talaiotic culture: The end of the Talaiotic Period

 The very factors that gave rise to the Talaiotic Period spelled its doom.
 Construction of talaiots ceased, and many of them were destroyed or converted for different uses.
-The nearby Punic center of Ebusus, present-day Ibiza, increased its commercial influence to include the Gymnesian Islands; this economic extension in effect transformed itself into an actual Punic colonization of the Gymnesian Islands.
+The nearby Punic center of Ebusus, present-day Ibiza, increased its commercial influence to include the Gymnesian Islands; this economic extension in effect transformed itself into a Punic colonization of the Gymnesian Islands.
 The Mediterranean subsequently became dominated by the Roman and Carthaginian Empires.
 The Punic Wars would erupt between these two powers, and the islands of Mallorca and Menorca would be forcibly dragged into what is called the Post-Talaiotic Period (also known as the Balearic Culture or Post-Talaiotic Culture).